maarten0912/maarten0912/README.md

 - 👋 Hi, I’m Maarten Meijer
 - 👀 I’m interested in Software Engineering and Cybersecurity
-- 🌱 I’m currently learning all kinds of things at the University of Twente
+- 🎓 I’m currently studying Technical Computer Science at the University of Twente
-- 💞️ I’m looking to collaborate on anything!
-- 📫 How to reach me mailto://maarten0912@gmail.com
+- 📫 How to reach me: [Private mail](mailto://maarten0912@gmail.com) | [University mail](mailto://m.p.meijer@student.utwente.nl) | [Linkedin](https://www.linkedin.com/in/maartenmeijer0/)

 <!---
 maarten0912/maarten0912 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.